Save Money While Remodeling: Avoid Order & Delivery Hiccups

 First, the contractor will order the materials specified for the project.
 Materials are typically paid out of an initial deposit made by the homeowner and by scheduled progress payments or draws.

 The contractor rarely orders all materials at the same time.
 In fact, it makes more sense to stagger orders according to when they will be installed in the home.
 This also benefits the homeowner, because materials are paid for on a rolling basis.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The contractor or a representative takes delivery of the items and holds them either at an off-site storage location or on the building site.
 When it’s time to install the item, the contractor’s crew will shift the item to the building site.